K0Dahyun/DES_Instrument_Cluster/CAN_Arduino_Raspberry/README.md

 sudo ifconfig can0 txqueuelen 65536
 sudo ifconfig can1 txqueuelen 65536
 ```
+It appears that data is being generated from the "can0" interface and then received back on the "can0" interface.

+The first four commands are used to set up and enable two CAN interfaces named "can0" and "can1".
+The standard data bit rate of each interface is set to 1 Mbit/s, the bit rate of the data portion is set to 8 Mbit/s, and the bus error reporting function and CAN FD mode are enabled.

+**The important point here is that the bitrate or dbitrate of the transmitting can and the receiving can must be the same.
+Both nodes need to receive data at the same speed for normal CAN communication to be possible**

+The next two commands set the transmit queue length for each "can0" and "can1" interface.
+This queue regulates the number of packets waiting for transmission on the interface.

 4. Open two terminal windows and enter the following commands in the Windows to test can fd protocol.
 ```